 Important Information about IELTS that You Cannot Miss

 What is IELTS?

 If you are an aspirant to international education or employment opportunities, IELTS is serious business for you.
-In addition to systematic preparation and practice, there is much more you need to know about IELTS.
+In addition to systematic preparation and practice, there is much more you need to know about the IELTS.

 Jointly owned by the British Council, IDP: IELTS Australia, and Cambridge ESOL, the International English Language Testing System is one of the most widely accepted tests in English language proficiency.
 Every year, over 1.4 million people around the world take the exam across 135 countries.
-Over 6000 institutions, organizations, and government agencies or departments accept the IELTS score as a measure for admission to higher education courses, professional training programs, and also for emigration services.
+Over 6000 institutions, organizations and government agencies or departments accept the IELTS score as a measure for admission to higher education courses, professional training programs and also for emigration services.

 What is Tested in IELTS?

-Talking about IELTS test content, it is designed and developed by international experts in language usage and evaluation from Cambridge ESOL, supported by continuing research and development initiatives.
+Talking about the test content, it is designed and developed by international experts in language usage and evaluation from Cambridge ESOL, supported by continuing research and development initiatives.
 Accordingly, the test is designed to evaluate the candidates' level or ability to communicate.
-As there are many countries across the world that use English predominantly for their day-to-day life, and in scientific, professional, and academic contexts, it is important that candidates aspiring to work or study in these countries are able to communicate well in English.
+As there are many countries across the world that use English predominantly for their day-to-day life, and in scientific, professional and academic contexts, it is important that candidates aspiring to work or study in these countries are able to communicate well in English.

-The IELTS does not have any concept of pass or fail.
+It does not have any concept of pass or fail.
 As the test is all about assessing the skills of candidates in communication, all levels of performances are evaluated in the test.
 The scores are reported on a nine-band scale from 0-9 (0 indicates non attempt, 1 indicates the level of a non-user, and 9 indicates expert level usage of the language).